knocte/2fsharp/README.md

 * No need for braces, it works via 4-space (or 2) indentation like Python.
 * No need for semi-colons to denote the end of a line.
 * Specifying types is always optional, except in very special cases when the compiler cannot infer them.
+* Comments are same as in C#, except for the multi-line one, that uses parenthesis instead of slashes.

 If you want to specify the types in the sample above, it would become: